bumptech/nitro/docs/nitro.md

 **nitro_sub/nitro_unsub**

  1. Subscribe or unsubscribe to some bytestring prefix.
-The subscriptions are registered with any peer frames.
+The subscriptions are registered with any peer connections.
 (Note: even over the network, so published messages are sender-filtered).

 **nitro_pub**

  1. Publish a frame to a given key.
-All peers who are subscribing to a prefix of that key will receive the message
+All peers who are subscribing to a prefix of that key will receive the message.
- 2. The return value is the number of peers who were sent the message
+ 2. The return value is the number of peers who were sent the message.

 Examples
 ========